 Feel so weak.
 Kieran fought the clouds that were filling her mind.
 Mohng's a no-show.
 If I don't try something now, I'm finished.

-She smashed the heel of her boot down onto the bridge of the foot of the guard to her left, and the sound of bone crunching just before the guard screamed gave her a measure of satisfaction.
+She smashed the heel of her boot down onto the bridge of the foot of the guard to her left.
+The sound of bone crunching just before the guard screamed gave her a measure of satisfaction.
 Releasing her arm, he fell to the floor as he cradled his wounded foot.